hyperstable/hugo/content/docs/protocol/liquidations.md

 draft: false
 toc: false
 ---
-# Liquidations

 Loan liquidation is the process of closing a loan by repaying it with USH.
 A loan may be liquidated when a borrower's health factor drops below the minimum threshold.
 With Hyperstable, anyone is able to (partially) repay loans that fall below the minimum health factor.

 In practice, this means bots will be actively monitoring all loans, looking for opportunities to liquidate.

 The liquidator receives a preset liquidation reward as a percentage of the repaid USH debt and the borrower pays a liquidation fee to the protocol as a percentage of the remaining overcollateralization at the time of the liquidation.